shakhyar/heart-check/README.md

 - The train and test arrays are 2D in shape.
 - The shape of the input array for prediction of the model is `(1,8)`.
 - The dataset contains 9 params, out of which the last param is the value to be predicted.
 So we have only 8 params for the training.
-- The the dataframe has data of more than 700 people, therefore the dataframe shape goes like `(702,8)`.
+- The dataframe has data of more than 700 people, therefore the dataframe shape goes like `(702,8)`.
 - A split of 10% is made on the data into training and testing data.
 - The inputs from the html form is taken and converted into a numpy array, first reshaped by `(-1,1)`, and then again reshaped with shape `(1,8)`, and fed into the model for prediction.